Gexkill/sweng2/CI/src/index.md

 * JEE: Java enterprise edition
 * SVN: apache subversion, it is a version controller system, the successor of CVS **OR VCS?**
-* CVS: Concurrent versions system, the first version controller system **WRITE acronyms find in the code**
+* CVS: Concurrent versions system, the first(/older/former/...?) version controller system **gilles : I don't think it's the firts, it's a successor of SCCS**
+**WRITE acronyms find in the code**

 ## Reference documents